 Andy Woodworth is a librarian in New Jersey.
-He is a 2010 Library Journal Mover & Shaker, the creator of the ALA shirt “Endangered” and the ALA Office of Intellectual Freedom campaign “It’s Everyone’s Job“, award winning blogger, guest columnist, conference presenter, unconference organizer, and one time keynote speaker.
+He is an award winning blogger, the creator of the ALA shirt “Endangered” and the ALA Office of Intellectual Freedom campaign “It’s Everyone’s Job“, guest columnist, conference presenter, unconference organizer, and one time keynote speaker.
 He has two sons and one very understanding wife.

 (Standard disclaimer: all opinions are personal and not my employer’s.)